-(i) The Chief Judge may refer a motion for attorney's fees to a magistrate judge under Rule 73 as if it were a dispositive pretrial matter.

-(ii) The court may refer issues concerning the value of services to a special master under Rule 53 without regard to the limitations of Rule 53(a)(2).
+- (i) The Chief Judge may refer a motion for attorney's fees to a magistrate judge under Rule 73 as if it were a dispositive pretrial matter. - (ii) The court may refer issues concerning the value of services to a special master under Rule 53 without regard to the limitations of Rule 53(a)(2). - (E) Exceptions.

-(E) Exceptions.
 Rule 54(d)(2)(A)-(D) do not apply to claims for fees and expenses as sanctions for violating these rules.

-This rule is substantially similar to Federal Rule of Civil Procedure 54, as amended in 2007 and 2009, but maintains the following local distinctions: 1) in subsection (d)(1), "applicable statute" has been substituted for "federal statute" and a reference to District of Columbia and its officers or agencies has been added; 2) in subsection (d)(2)(C), the reference to Rule 78 has been replaced with a reference to Rule 12-I; 3) subsection (d)(2)(E), the reference to 28 U.S.C. § 1927 has been omitted.
+This rule is substantially similar to Federal Rule of Civil Procedure 54, as amended in 2007 and 2009, but maintains the following local distinctions: 1) in subsection (d)(1), "applicable statute" has been substituted for "federal statute" and a reference to District of Columbia and its officers or agencies has been added; 2) in subsection (d)(2)(C), the reference to Rule 78 has been replaced with a reference to Rule 12-I; 3) subsection (d)(2)(D) has been modified to reflect local practice; and 4) in subsection (d)(2)(E), the reference to 28 U.S.C. § 1927 has been omitted.